IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcap.md

 {::boilerplate bcp14}

-This document uses the term octet in a way consistent with the word "byte"
+This document uses the term octet in a way consistent with the word "byte".

 # General File Structure